 1. Take a non-stick pan and heat ghee in it.
 Take another non-stick pan, a deep one, and heat the milk until it starts boiling.
 Now, add cashew nuts and makhane to the first pan and begin sautéing lightly.

-2. Add powdered sugar and khoya to the milk and boil on low heat.
+2. Add powdered sugar and khoya to the milk and cook on low heat.
 Now, add sautéed makhane and cashew nuts to it and mix gently.
 Add pistachios, almonds, and green cardamom powder.

 3. Take it off the heat and cool it to room temperature.